afronski/echo-protocol-in-elixir/README.md

    A server listens for TCP connections on TCP port 7.
 Once a connection is established any data received is sent back.
 This continues until the calling user terminates the connection.

-UDP Based Echo Service

-   Another echo service is defined as a datagram based application on UDP.
-A server listens for UDP datagrams on UDP port 7.
-When a datagram is received, the data from it is sent back in an answering datagram.
 ```